 Dehydration can cause a number of unwanted symptoms such as dizziness, feelings of being weak and shaky; it can cause headaches and generally keeps us in a low mood.
 It is nearly impossible for someone to focus when dehydrated and working can become unbearable.

 5. A racing Heart

 This is related to all of the other symptoms and naturally, because of severe dehydration and as well as being extremely anxious, a common experience with this is a racing heart.
 Others may actually experience heart palpitations and although they are seen to be generally harmless, they can be deeply concerning for some people.
 Resulting in the inability to focus and perform work tasks.

 Most of us are very familiar with the sensation of the first drink, the mind starts to calm, the grip of tensions slowly loosens and suddenly, (for a lack of a better phrase) you just don’t care.
 Not caring is, of course, not stressing, which is why so many of us use alcohol for its immediate effect.
 However, similarly to needing alcohol to have fun, we may begin to adopt the method of having a few drinks to relieve stress rather than learning cognitive techniques.
 Again, this can result in habitual behaviours and for many of us, it can become the faculty of dependency.

-Within the working environment, we can adopt out of work activities amongst co-workers to establish alternative methods of stress relief and also to bring fulfilment into the day to day experiences.
+Within the working environment, we can adopt out of work activities amongst co-workers to establish alternative methods of stress relief and also to bring fulfilment into the day to day experiences, to wich, many professionals suggest this to be the greatest form of Mental Health Training.
 This can combat negative habitual behaviour by creating more positive outlets of enjoyment.
 For more information, head to our Health and Well-being course